min-uuu/GoldenRabbit-BTT/README.md

 ## How can I use this preset??
 1. Click latest file from the left side 'Releases' session.

-2. Downlaod 'GoldenRabit.bttpreset' files from Assets session.
+2. Downlaod 'GoldenRabbit.bttpreset' files from Assets session.

 3. Improt this on your 'BTT'\
    Menubar(top of the screen) -> 'Presets' -> 'Import Preset' -> choose the file -> import